vincentchu/eth-private-net/README.md

 > txn = eth.sendTransaction({ from: alice, to: lily, value: web3.toWei(1, "szabo") })
 "0xb0fa9985cd6549258d6d96823d24398ba339f7f555fa0a58ca4b980bbbbebfe5"
 ```

-Note: `alice`, and `lily` are variables that contain Alice's and Lily's addresses, respectively.

 After the transaction has been processed, our account balances are now: